-Students will study three units to achieve the A level in two years.
+Students will study three units to achieve the A Level in two years.
 Facts, figures and research evidence are gained through lectures, seminars, classroom discussion, personal reading books, journals, newspapers and TV documentaries.
 Link Subjects:

-Sociology compliments any subject at A level.
+Sociology compliments any subject at A Level.
 There are links with Psychology and Health and Social Care.
 Progressing to Higher Education:

 Sociology is an absorbing, interesting and rewarding subject which is very relevant to life today.
-It is a recognised advanced level subject for entry to University and Higher Education and is a useful stepping stone to further study in any of the social science areas.
+It is a recognised advanced level subject for entry to university and Higher Education and is a useful stepping stone to further study in any of the social science areas.
 Careers:

-Sociology is especially relevant to those wishing to pursue careers in social administration or social work, education, marketing and its specialist areas, the police force and, in fact, any area in which an inside knowledge of the working of British society is a prerequisite.
-Entry requirements:

-A minimum of 5 grades 9-4 at GCSE including English and Maths.
-A level Unit 1: Socialisation and Culture Section A: Cultural transmission, socialisation and Identity - Definition of culture, process of socialization and cultural transmission Section B: Families and households - family forms, demographic trends, relationships and theories Section C: Education - Patterns and trends, theories, cultural and material factors Assessment Written examination (2 hours 30 mins), 40% of total A level.
-Unit 2: Methods of Sociological Enquiry - Research methods Primary and secondary methods, sampling, practical and ethical issues - Design and evaluate Sociological research Assessment Written examination (1 hour 45 mins), 20% of total A level.
+Sociology is especially relevant to those wishing to pursue careers in social administration, social work, the criminal justice system, education, marketing and its specialist areas, the police force and, in fact, any area in which an inside knowledge of the working of British society is a prerequisite.
+A Level Unit 1: Socialisation and Culture Section A: Cultural transmission, socialisation and Identity - Definition of culture, process of socialization and cultural transmission Exam Board: WJEC/Eduqas Section B: Families and households - family forms, demographic trends, relationships and theories Section C: Education - Patterns and trends, theories, cultural and material factors Assessment Written examination (2 hours 30 mins), 40% of total A level.
+Unit 2: Methods of Sociological Enquiry - Research methods Primary and secondary methods, sampling, practical and ethical issues - Design and evaluate Sociological research Assessment Written examination (1 hour 45 mins), 20% of total A Level.
 Unit 3: Power and Stratification Section A: Social differentiation and stratification - inequality across social groups, social mobility and theories Section B: Crime and deviance - patterns of crime, measuring crime, the influence of theories and social policies.
-Assessment Written examination (2 hours 30 mins), 40% of total A level
+Assessment Written examination (2 hours 30 mins), 40% of total A Level Entry requirements: